dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.5.1 =
+* FIX: Fixed a CSS menu bug that affected some menu configurations.

 = 1.5.0 =
 * NEW FEATURE: Ability to use the 'crinkled paper' background for all posts (previously for "sticky" posts only)
 * NEW FEATURE: Ability to use "Featured Image" as a site header (admins may need to re-upload images for this work)